 Colours are route 1-0-1 for a custom theme setting up a custom palette.
 Swapping out your colour palette to something more in line with your organisational colours can provide quick results.
-As described earlier you can do this via the app which will help you to visualise and structure your JSON doc.
+As described earlier you can do this via the app and saving the theme will help you visualise and structure your JSON doc.

 Fonts You can add your own font to the report but you cannot package the font when publishing the report.
 It would will require everyone viewing your report to have your fonts saved locally.
 So, the best option is to pick one the pre canned fonts that is closest to your branding.
 That way your presentation will look consistent to all viewers and you have total control over the font style and typography.

 Padding & Spacing Workaround - Currently, it is not possible to add more padding to you charts and graphs via the JSON file - lots of googling and trying to hack a JSON file has proven this.
 The current solution takes a manual approach.
 To add a bit more spacing between your chart title/content the border you can add a shape to the area you want to cover on your grid.
 Then bring in the edges of your chart in so that the margin looks equal or using the General tab in the Visualization panel subtract the margin from the height/width of the chart and centre your chart on the shape.
 You can then add borders and drop shadows.